Friends of the Desert Outdoor Center at Lake Pleasant - Education, Recreation, and Inspiration

 Grades 4-12

-This basic geology course will familiarize students with Arizona rocks and minerals.
+This geology course familiarizes students with rocks and minerals.
 Students will be exposed to crystals, gems, aggregates, and fossils indigenous to the area.
-Hands-on activities will teach the formation of minerals, and the identification of rocks.
+This class introduces the rock cycle, mineral formation, methods of identification, and how these materials are used for industrial purposes.

 Bat Attitudes